The Second Coming (The Sopranos): Synopsis

 Meadow reveals that her new boyfriend is Patrick Parisi, Patsy's eldest son, and that, inspired by him, she has decided to enter law school.

 A.J. remains depressed.
 Moved by W. B. Yeats' apocalyptic poem "The Second Coming", he tries to kill himself in the family pool.
 With one foot tied by a rope to a cinder block, and with a plastic bag over his head, he jumps in.
 But the rope is too long to keep him submerged.
 He struggles: he can neither drown nor save himself.
 Tony happens to come home.
 Hearing shouts, he goes out.
 He runs and jumps, wearing a suit and tie, into the pool.
 He saves A.J. and hauls up the cinder block.
 At first, he is shocked and furious, but A.J. is sobbing; he cradles his son in his lap, saying "Come on, baby, you're all right, baby."

 A.J. is put on Valium and admitted to a psychiatric ward.
 At a session with his therapist and his parents, he speaks of resentments going back to 2nd grade, and quotes his grandmother at the end of her life: "It's all a big nothing."
 This session occurs just after Tony's assault on Coco; as he listens, he notices one of Coco's bloody teeth in the cuff of his pant leg.
-Tony and Carmela both feel guilty about the attempted suicide, and each blames the other.
+Tony and Carmela both feel guilty about the attempted suicide, and in a fight, each blames the other.

 Tony scornfully rejects Dr. Melfi's suggestion that A.J. was calling for help and, at some level, knew the rope was too long.
+He blames himself and his own history with mental illness.